maresb/micromamba-docker/README.md

 [Micromamba](https://github.com/mamba-org/mamba#micromamba) for fast building of small [conda](https://docs.conda.io/)-based containers.

-Images available on Dockerhub at [mambaorg/micromamba](https://hub.docker.com/r/mambaorg/micromamba).
+Images available on Docker Hub at [mambaorg/micromamba](https://hub.docker.com/r/mambaorg/micromamba).
 Source code on GitHub at [mamba-org/micromamba-docker](https://github.com/mamba-org/micromamba-docker/).

 "This is amazing.
 I switched CI for my projects to micromamba, and compared to using a miniconda docker image, this reduced build times more than 2x" -- A new micromamba-docker user